MISP/misp-rfc/threat-actor-naming/raw.md

 ## Format

 The name of the threat actor **SHOULD** ideally be composed of a single word.
-If the threat actor name is a combination of words or a word with additional identifiers such as a decimal value or a counter, the values **MUST** be separated with a dash.
+If the threat actor name is a combination of words or a word with additional identifiers such as a decimal value or a counter, the values **SHOULD** be combined into a single word, avoiding white spaces, to ease searches.
 Single words are preferred to ease keyword searches by analysts in public sources.

 ## Encoding